yogeshhegde/processor-sdk-doc/source/debian/Building_Debian_Image.rst

    ./create-wic.sh <build-name>

-Example: to build for ``am62-bookworm-09.02.01.010``, run:
+Example: to build for ``trixie-am62pxx-evm``, run:

 .. code-block::

-   ./create-wic.sh am62-bookworm-09.02.01.010
+   ./create-wic.sh trixie-am62pxx-evm

-The wic image is generated under ``build/am62-bookworm-09.02.010``.
+The wic image is generated under :file:`build/trixie-am62pxx-evm`.
 This can be used to flash an SD card using standard tools like balena-etcher.

 Flash Image to SD Card using Script
 -----------------------------------

-To flash the SD card without generating a wic image, use the ``create-sdcard.sh`` script.
+To flash the SD card without generating a wic image, use the :file:`create-sdcard.sh` script.
 Run it using the below command and follow with the prompts.

 .. code-block::

     sudo ./create-sdcard.sh <build-name>

-For example, if the image is am62-bookworm-09.02.01.010, type:
+For example, if the image is ``trixie-am62pxx-evm``, type:

 .. code-block::

-    sudo ./create-sdcard.sh am62-bookworm-09.02.01.010
+    sudo ./create-sdcard.sh trixie-am62pxx-evm

 This script will partition the SD Card and copy the contents of RootFS and Boot partitions that are generated to the SD Card.